-The identification does not need to be 'current', but the presiding officer at the polling station must be satisfied that the photograph matches that of the person intending to vote.
+The ID can be expired, but staff at the polling station must be satisfied that you are the person in the photograph on the ID.

 Find out more about applying for an electoral ID card or call 0800 4320 712.